 After the surgery, the eyes will be quite red in the areas where the surgery was done and may have a jelly-like swelling.
 This is normal and will clear over the next few weeks.
 Sometimes, the redness spreads before clearing, but do not be alarmed.
 Antibiotic eye drops will be prescribed for use after the surgery and will be used for 5-7 days, according to the doctor’s instructions.
 The discomfort following eye muscle surgery is usually minimal with a foreign body sensation in the eyes or some discomfort on the movement of the eyes for a day or two.
 Pain medicine is usually not necessary; however, you may use Tylenol as needed.
 Some people may experience a transient double vision after the surgery.
 This is a normal part of healing as the brain must “get used” to the new position of the eyes.
 The double vision is usually completely gone within a few days of the surgery, but in some instances may last longer.

 It is important that children who have had eye surgery stick to “light physical activity” for ten days following the surgery.
 Basically, this means no exercising, PE, running or jumping, or heavy lifting during the ten days.
 After the ten days, it is fine to swim, preferably using goggles until the redness has gone away.
 We usually see patients who have had children's eye muscle surgery within the first few days postoperatively, then the next week, and then six weeks postoperatively.
 The healing process is gradual and will take six weeks to complete.

 Your confidence in allowing Thomas Eye Group to care for your child is highly valued.
 We are always available to answer your questions and hope you will feel free to let us know if there is anything we can do to make this time easier for you.
-You can reach us by contacting any of our convenient locations including Atlanta and Sandy Springs.
+You can reach us by contacting any of our convenient locations.